Jeremy Camp: 2000s

 Camp earned the top honors at the Twenty-Eighth Annual ASCAP Music Awards, winning the Songwriter of the Year award ("Take You Back" and "This Man").
 "Take You Back" also earned him the Song of the Year award.
 Camp won two 2006 CCM Reader's Choice Awards, for Favorite Artist and Favorite Male Artist.
 He took part in the Dove award for Special Event Album of the Year, which went to Music Inspired by The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 He released a special edition of his hit album, Restored.
 Four new songs were included on Restored: The Deluxe Gold Edition as well as a letter to his fans.

 Camp went back into the studio to record Beyond Measure in early 2006 and was released on October 31, 2006.
 Camp is also credited as producer for his wife's album, Don't Wait, which was released in September 2006.
-"Tonight", the first single from the album Beyond Measure, was released in mid-August, and eventually hit No. 1 on Christian contemporary hit radio.
-It was the 11th most played single on HR stations in 2007.
-"Give Me Jesus," the third single off "Beyond Measure," made it into the top 5 on Inspirational radio.
-The fourth single, "Give You Glory," debuted on Jewish AJ radio at No. 16.
-His song "Let It Fade" was the seventh most played song on HR radio in 2007.
+"Tonight", the first single from the album Beyond Measure, was released in mid-August and eventually hit No. 1 on Christian contemporary hit radio.
+It was the eleventh most-played single on HR stations in 2007.
+"Give Me Jesus", the third single off Beyond Measure made it into the top 5 on Inspirational radio.
+The fourth single, "Give You Glory", debuted on Jewish AJ radio at No. 16.
+His song "Let It Fade" was the seventh most-played song on HR radio in 2007.
 That year he also released a two-disc (CD and DVD) for his concert tour "Live Unplugged" recorded in Franklin, Tennessee.

-His song "No Matter What" was the 4th most-played song on R&R magazine's Christian CHR chart for 2008.
+His song "No Matter What" was the fourth most-played song on R&R magazine's Christian CHR chart for 2008.

 He also came out with his new studio album Speaking Louder Than Before, containing the hit lead single "There Will Be a Day".
 On November 17, 2009, Camp released another live album: Jeremy Camp Live.
-This album featured songs from all albums to date.
+This album featured songs from all of Camp's previous albums.
 His Speaking Louder Than Before received his first Grammy nomination.